-Google bringing improved voice search to iOS Google Search appAlex Wagner - Deputy Managing Editor, News Desk
+Google bringing improved voice search to iOS Google Search appAlex Wagner - Editorial Director of News and Content

 Good news today for iOS folk that prefer to let their voice do their web searching, as Google has announced that it's bringing improved voice search to its iOS app.
 Google explains that the new voice search will take advantage of things like its understanding of language and Knowledge Graph in order to better interpret questions in natural language and, in some cases, respond with full sentences.
 The app sounds and looks a bit like what Google introduced with Android 4.1 Jelly Bean, and indeed, Google says that Android users have been enjoying this type of voice search in recent weeks.
 The revamped Search app will be available to iPhones and iPads on iOS 4.2 or higher, and Google told The Verge that the update should arrive in the App Store "within the next couple of days."